ansys/pymapdl/doc/source/user_guide/krylov.rst

 Requirements
 ============

-To use ``krylov`` feature, you need to meet the following requirements:
+To use the Krylov method in PyMAPDL, these requirements must be met:

-* ANSYS MAPDL version should be 2022R2 or newer.
+* Ansys MAPDL version 2022 R2 or later.

 .. warning:: This feature does not support Distributed Ansys.
     However, you can still run MAPDL Math commands without specifying the ``-smp`` flag when